 One of the best ways to reduce your car insurance premiums is by driving carefully and sensibly and building up a no-claims discount.
-Many insurers give discounts of up to 70% to drivers who haven't claimed for more than five years.
-Sticking to the speed limit will also save you money, as points your licence will bump up the cost of your cover.
+Many insurers give discounts of up to 70% to drivers who haven’t claimed for more than five years.
+Sticking to the speed limit will also save you money, as points on your licence will bump up the cost of your cover.

 Where possible, it’s worth trying to pay your full premium upfront, rather than in monthly instalments by direct debit, as paying monthly will cost you more.

 A black box insurance policy could be a good option.
 This is where you have a ‘black box’ fitted into your car so the insurer can monitor how you drive.
 If you show you drive safely and responsibly you can then benefit from discounts on your premium.
 Telematics insurance is becoming an increasingly popular option for young drivers as they face the steepest premiums.
 You can find out more about what it is and how it works by reading our guide to telematics insurance.

 You could also consider paying a higher excess as this can mean a lower premium; the excess is the chunk of the cost you pay yourself in the event of a claim.
 You therefore need to make sure you can afford to pay out for the higher excess if you do have to make a claim.

 Young drivers could look into taking the Pass Plus course.
 This advanced driving course can result in a discount when you come to take out cover.
 While you may have considered trying to save money by limiting your cover to third party, fire and theft (TPFT), you need to check the cost, as in recent years, TPFT has got more expensive – and could now cost more than the average comprehensive premium.